Ezequiel92/GalaxyInspector/docs/src/api/pipelines.md

 These functions construct a plotting pipeline, from reading the data to generating the figures and animations.

-They have many of optional allowing to configure most aspects of the plots.
+They have many optional arguments allowing to configure most aspects of the plots.

+All these functions are exported.

 ---